If you want to read what this series of posts is all about, go here.

 So I thought I’d do a pros and cons for each of the cities (NYC and LA) based on 15 categories of my choosing – i.e the kind of things that are important to me about a place that I chose to live.
 For example, since I don’t have any children, so you won’t see “education” on the list, but I do love to eat sandwiches, so “food” will definitely be on the list.

 Keep in mind these are MY pros and cons…pros and cons that I have come to after living in LA for five years (2000 – 2005) and then living in New York for five years (2005 – 2010).
 This is intended to be a fun (and funny) list, and is not to be taken seriously, but I hope some of you, especially those of you who have lived in both places (or experienced them) will enjoy it.
-You can read parts one through fifteen starting here.
+Come back tomorrow for Round 15…the FINAL ROUND.

 Neither city is a real bargain, but I was pretty shocked by my expenses across the board in NYC.

 My dad tells a great little story about why he didn’t take a job in Manhattan back in the early 1970’s after graduating from Berkeley and it goes something like this, “I came out for the interview and they took me to lunch, and I noticed that the sandwich on the menu cost $10!
 And I thought to myself there’s no way I can live in a city where a sandwich at lunch costs $10!”

 And you know what?
 He’s right.
 Living here is incredibly expensive, then and now.
 A dozen eggs can cost $3.00, $5.00 if I buy local.
 A half-gallon of milk (the brand I prefer – which is organic) is about $4.00.
 If I’m also able to buy local (not always an option), which I also prefer, it’s easily over $4.00.